magnus-ISU/GospelOfMagnus/gospel.md

 34 I give you a new commandment, that you love one another.
 Just as I have loved you, you also should love one another.
 35 By this everyone will know that you are my disciples, if you have love for one another."

+## The disciples dispute who will be greatest

 Luke 22:24-33
 24 A dispute also arose among them as to which one of them was to be regarded as the greatest.
 25 But he said to them, "The kings of the Gentiles lord it over them; and those in authority over them are called benefactors.